Kuverr/Kuverr/README.md

-Trying to get better at coding, mainly java and web development stuff <br/>
+Trying to get better at coding

 <!---
 Kuverr/Kuverr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.